-The basic rule is that you pay tax in the country in which you work.
+The basic rule is that you pay tax in the country in which you work and earn money.
 You do not pay tax in two countries on the same income.
-This is regulated by the double taxation agreements between Sweden and most of the EEA countries.
+This is regulated by the double taxation agreements between Sweden and most EU/EEA countries.

 When you move to Sweden and have registered in the Population Register, you must contact the Swedish Tax Agency (Skatteverket) for a tax card (A-skattsedel).
-This means that your employer can deduct tax from your salary and pay social security charges (arbetsgivaravgifter).
+With a tax card, your employer can deduct tax from your salary and pay social security charges (arbetsgivaravgifter).

 There are different types of tax for you as a private individual living and working in Sweden.
 On the Swedish Tax Agency website, you find information about, for example, taxation of salary, pension, shares, securities, personal benefits, and sale of property.